 Being a life coach is one of those ideal jobs for homestay moms because you get to make your own schedule, and you can work around your family’s schedule as well.

 Being a life coach is a fulfilling job.
-It’s really a passion job, if I may say.
-You need to have the heart, and your mind has to be focused on helping people come out of their shell and you know, get through whatever they are into.
+It’s really a passionate job, if I may say.
+You need to have the heart, and your mind has to be focused on helping people come out of their shells and you know, get through whatever they are into.